evilandrex/raided-loa/src/index.md

 ## TL;DR

 [Click here to see the charts](https://raided.pro/loa-logs).
-We rank classes based on their overall performance.
-The boxes represent a reasonable range for the typical performance of each build.
+We rank classes based on their DPS.
+The boxes represent a reasonable range for the typical DPS of each build.
 Compare classes primarily based on these boxes, farther right is better.
 The right whisker provides a reasonable ceiling, but do not expect most players to reach this.
 There are many factors we do not account for such as gear, player skill, and supports.